-Cancer Care Ontario and the Ontario Ministry of Health and Long Term-Care (MOHLTC) support a number of post-graduate positions in clinical physics aimed at providing a solid foundation in specialized medical physics applied to the field of radiation oncology through the Medical Physics Residency Program.
+Ontario Health (Cancer Care Ontario) and the Ontario Ministry of Health and Long Term-Care (MOHLTC) support a number of post-graduate positions in clinical physics aimed at providing a solid foundation in specialized medical physics applied to the field of radiation oncology through the Medical Physics Residency Program.
 The program exists at cancer centres across the province that are all accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP), a non-profit organization whose activities include independent review of the quality of educational programs in medical physics.

-Download the latest Medical Physics Residency Program centre statistics.
+Download the latest Medical Physics Residency Program Centre CAMPEP Statistics.

 Duration and Stipend

-Residencies are approximately 2 years in duration.
+Ontario Health (Cancer Care Ontario) provides funding for residents participating in the 2 years (24 month) program.
 Resident salaries are made up of 2 components:

-- A minimum base salary of $54,000 per year provided by Cancer Care Ontario
+- A minimum base salary of $54,000 per year provided by Ontario Health (Cancer Care Ontario)

 - Centre-specific adjustments for local cost of living and training needs such as supplies or travel

-Residencies are offered at regional cancer centres in Hamilton, Kingston, Kitchener, London, Mississauga, Newmarket, Oshawa, Ottawa, Sudbury, Thunder Bay, Toronto and Windsor.
-Availability of these positions at specific locations will vary from year to year, and are subject to annual budget approvals by Cancer Care Ontario and the ministry.
+Residencies are offered at Regional Cancer Centres in Hamilton, Kingston, Kitchener, London, Mississauga, Newmarket, Oshawa, Ottawa, Sudbury, Thunder Bay, Toronto and Windsor.
+Availability of these positions at specific locations will vary from year to year, and are subject to annual budget approvals by Ontario Health (Cancer Care Ontario), the ministry, and local cancer centres.
+The Regional Cancer Centres are the employer of the residents during the program and lead the application and hiring process.

 Residents are required to maintain appropriate performance throughout their program.
 They are expected to report regularly on their progress, and centres will evaluate performance through documented procedures.
 These procedures may vary from centre to centre (e.g., use of CAMPEP standards).
 All centres require candidates to defend acquired clinical skills at a final oral examination before a panel of certified medical physicists at the end of their program.